contao/docs/docs/manual/performance/http-caching.en.md

   The `Authorization` header contains standard authentication details.
 For Contao this means that a module or content element may listen to this header and potentially deliver user-specific data.
-To ensure that private data is not stored in the shared cache and potentially delivered to another visitor, Contao forces `Cache-Control: private`.
+To ensure that private data is not stored in the shared cache and potentially delivered to a different visitor, Contao forces `Cache-Control: private`.
 Contao will also tell you about this: The `Contao-Response-Private-Reason` header contains `authorization` in this case.

   {{% notice warning %}}
-  It is very popular to protect installations during development using Basic Authentication.
+  It is very popular to protect installations using Basic Authentication during development.
 This means that the request contains an `Authorization` header and therefore the cache is always disabled.
 Keep this in mind when testing cache settings.
   {{% /notice %}}